wikimatze/zph.github.io/source/_posts/2014-03-15-git-archeology-find-the-secrets-of-those-who-came-before.markdown

 Next, it's time to understand why the code author would do such a dastardly thing!

-Run a `git show bisect~bad` to see the full content of that commit, both the message and the code differences.
+Run a `git show` to see the full content of that commit, both the message and the code differences.

+(Note that you can see which were marked as good/bad by checking out `git log --oneline`)

 ## Project Tracker